0xcert/framework/CONTRIBUTING.md

 The release manager will publish packages to NPM using these commands.

 NOTE: New packages must be published manually!
+IMPORTANT: Make sure that buildGatewayConfig parameters under generic providers are set to correct values.

 ```
 $ rush version --bump --override-bump minor